department-of-veterans-affairs/va.gov-team/products/identity-personalization/change-address/address-validation/user testing/Conversation Guide_Samara.md

 2. Do you receive benefits from the VA?
 - (If yes) May I ask which benefits?
-3. Since receiving benefits from the VA, have you ever had to update your mailing address?
+3. Since receiving benefits from the VA, have you ever had to update your mailing address with the VA?
 - (If yes) Can you tell me about this experience?
 4. Since receiving benefits from the VA, was there ever a time when you were not receiving mail you expected to receive from the VA?
 Did you ever find out why you weren't receiving this mail?
 - If yes, figure out if this was because they had the wrong address on file.